 When Alaska Gov. Frank Murkowski was defeated in his bid for reelection last year, many knew it was game over for the old-line producers that had been negotiating behind the scenes on building a natural gas pipeline across the state.
-With the arrival of new politicians, however, new industry players also are arriving on the scene, and two this week offered their support for Gov. Sarah Palin's revamped pipe proposal.
+With the arrival of new politicians, however, new industry players also are arriving on the scene, and two last week offered their support for Gov. Sarah Palin’s revamped pipe proposal.

 “It’s the right way to go,” BG vice president David Keane told lawmakers.
 “Having a solid approach that includes all of the participants is very, very important.
 Something like this moves the process forward more properly than what’s been done in the past.”